microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ### globs

 File path "globs" are patterns used to match file and directory names.
 They are commonly used in Unix-like operating systems and programming languages to specify sets of filenames with wildcard characters.
-This tutorial will cover the basics of using globs in file paths with workspace.findFiles.
+This section covers the basics of using globs in file paths with workspace.findFiles.

 Glob patterns can have the following syntax: